How to Succeed in the Mobile Gaming Master's Degree Program

 Full Sail University’s Mobile Gaming master’s degree program helps programmers tap into this expanding industry.
 In the 12-month, online program, students go through the entire agile software engineering cycle to create, develop, produce, and test a mobile game from scratch.

-“Students take an idea and go from design to development, with a focus on engineering, product release and monetization, and maintenance and support,” says Haifa Maamar, the Mobile Gaming program director.
+“Students take an idea and go from design to development, with a focus on engineering, product release and monetization, and maintenance and support,” says Haifa Maamar, the Education Director of Emerging Technologies.
 “This is more an engineering degree than it is a design one.”

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the Mobile Gaming program: